When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 You will need to decide, whereabouts on your bike you would like to fix the battery.
-The most popular place is on the diagonal downtube, as this not only looks neat, but also keeps the added weight of the battery fairly central and quite low, thus improving stability.
+The most popular place is on the diagonal downtube, as this not only looks neat but also keeps the added weight of the battery fairly central and quite low, thus improving stability.

-Unfortunately this is not possible on all bikes, and depends on the frame size, and geometry.
-With a lot of full suspension mountain bikes it can be very difficult to fit a decent sized battery in the frame due to the rear suspension unit.
+Unfortunately, this is not possible on all bikes, and depends on the frame size, and geometry.
+With a lot of full-suspension mountain bikes, it can be very difficult to fit a decent-sized battery in the frame due to the rear suspension unit.
 Thankfully there are now more compact battery packs available, but these will have a smaller output of around 36v10.4ah.
-Alternatively you may be able to fit the battery on the underside of the frame, but this can make it more vulnerable and you will need to check for front tyre clearance when the front suspension is fully compressed.
+Alternatively, you may be able to fit the battery on the underside of the frame, but this can make it more vulnerable and you will need to check for front tyre clearance when the front suspension is fully compressed.

 Rack batteries are also a popular choice for low-step framed bikes or bikes with small frames – this type of battery usually comes supplied with a specific ‘double-decker’ rack and will inevitably lead to more weight at the rear of the bike.

 The other important variable to consider is the Ah or ‘amp-hour’ rating.
 A battery with a capacity of 1 amp-hour should be able to continuously supply a current of 1 amp to a load for exactly 1 hour, or 2 amps for 1/2 hour, or 1/3 amp for 3 hours, etc., before becoming completely discharged.
-A medium range battery will usually have a capacity of around 13Ah, multiply that with the voltage and that will give you 36v x 13Ah = 468wh or ‘watt hours’.
-A watt hour is a measure of electrical energy equivalent to the power consumption of one watt for one hour.
-So a 36v13Ah battery could in practice could sustain 468 watts for one hour.
+A medium-range battery will usually have a capacity of around 13Ah, multiply that with the voltage and that will give you 36v x 13Ah = 468wh or ‘watt hours’.
+A watt-hour is a measure of electrical energy equivalent to the power consumption of one watt for one hour.
+So a 36v13Ah battery could in practice sustain 468 watts for one hour.

-How does this translate into measurable range?
+How does this translate into a measurable range?
 Well assuming you are conservative with your power, each mile you travel will cost you roughly 20wh giving you a range of 23.4 miles.
 This would be on the assumption that power usage stayed at that exact level for the duration.
 Of course in a real-world situation, this would be unlikely, as there would be times when you didn’t need the electric assist at all, and other times you may need it a lot.
-If for example you have very long steep hills where you live then you would likely be consuming more that 20wh per mile.
+If for example, you have very long steep hills where you live then you would likely be consuming more than 20wh per mile.
 If you live in quite a flat area then your consumption may be less.

 In my experience, most of my customers who use a Bafang 250w mid-drive electric motor in conjunction with a 36v13ah battery usually report a range of between 25-35 miles.

-Let’s say for example you were looking to cover greater mileages, a 36v17.5ah battery would give you a range of 31.5 miles at a constant 20wh per mile.
+Let’s say for example you were looking to cover greater mileage, a 36v17.5ah battery would give you a range of 31.5 miles at a constant 20wh per mile.
 But again, in real-world scenarios, I have had mileages of 50-60 miles reported with batteries of this capacity.